Ruochun/ICBM/README.md

 python3 convex_then_clump.py -i football_refined.obj -o result.csv -c parts.obj -v 1000000 -r 0.1

-This path is not recommended:
+There is an old implementation but I do not think it works well...:

 python3 sample_then_clump.py -i football.obj -o result.csv -n 10000 -b 3